Skip to content

 Highest quality, lowest frequency

-Position Trading (Daily - Weekly)
+Position Analysis (Daily - Weekly)

 Use: - Pentarch (Weekly chart, major reversals) - Janus Atlas (Monthly/Quarterly levels) - Harmonic Oscillator (Conservative mode) - Augury Grid (monthly scans)